goncasmage1/OpenGL/README.md

 Camera:
 * W, A, S, D to move forward and sideways
 * E, Q to move up and down
+* Hold Right or Middle mouse button and move the mouse to look

 Wind:
 * X, Z to increase or decrease the wind force (hold down)

+Fog:
+* F to toggle fog

+Screenshot:
+* H to take a screenshot (they will be saved inside the Screenshots folder)

 Post-Processing:
 * B, N, M to select which color component to control (R, G and B respectively)